 Stakeholders will have opportunities to engage in public meetings and inform workshops throughout the SASAP project.
 For more information on the current working groups and their findings, see our Working Groups Round 1 and Round 2 pages.

-Outputs from the syntheses in Round 1 and 2 will be diverse and can include academic papers and reports supported by openly accessible, synthesized data, archived models and analyses, and education materials.
+Outputs from the syntheses in Round 1 and 2 include academic papers and reports supported by openly accessible, synthesized data, archived models and analyses, and education materials.
 These materials will be used by government, education, research, community and commercial interests to strengthen their understanding of salmon systems and prioritize future research, monitoring and management.

 April: Round 1 projects begin

 July 6: Call for Proposals for Round 2 released